 Step 4: Credit for Military Service

-To learn how your Military Service may apply to a PPCC Associates Degree, please choose Credit for Prior Learning.
-You can request a SMARTS transcript be sent directly to PPCC for evaluation and possible degree credit.
-If you have any questions concerning this program, you can send an email to a DMVP Advisor at firstname.lastname@example.org.
-They know all the ins and outs of registration, proper course sequencing, and the prerequisites you’ll need to graduate in any given major.
+To learn how your Military Service may apply to a PPCC Associates Degree, please choose Prior Learning Assessment (PLA).
+You can request your JST be sent to PPCC for evaluation and possible degree credit.
+If you have any questions concerning this process, please send an email to the DMVP PLA Evaluator Richard.Rayborn@ppcc.edu.

 Step 5: Transfer Courses

 You may already be well on the way to getting a degree from PPCC!
 You should tell the DMVP advisor of any college-level courses that you have already successfully completed from an accredited college or university.
 Additionally, you should request an official transcript be sent from your former college(s) to PPCC at:

 Pikes Peak Community College

 Colorado Springs, CO 80906